therveux/react-native-bridge-module-boilerplate/README.md

 I have also often wanted to create native features for both platforms.
 Sometimes you want a feature that already exists but does not fully meet your needs.
 It may be relevant to contribute to the improvement of this feature and sometimes not...
-So I decided to create a tutorial to explain how to create your own features by gathering all the knowledge I could find here
+So I decided to create a tutorial to explain how to create your own features by gathering all the knowledge I could find here.

 ## Usage